Aralia Plants (Polyscias) Indoor Care, Propagation and Common Problems with Remedies

 Fertilizer

-Feed Aralia monthly with a balanced, liquid fertilizer during the growing season.
-Do not feed during the cold season as growth is minimal at this time.
+Feed Aralia Plants monthly with a balanced, liquid fertilizer during the growing season.
+Do not feed in the cold season as growth is minimal at this time.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes and repeat the process several times.